hajczek/random-quote-machine/README.md

 ## DESCRIPTION - How this code works

-After clicking a button 'New quote' on a page will be displayed randomly, a new quote of famouse person from API.
+After clicking a button 'New quote' on a page will be displayed randomly, a new quote of famouse person from API.<br>
+After clicking a button 'Tweet quote', the displayed quote will be tweet on Twitter.

 ### WHAT USED FOR THIS APPLICATION